Holy Well: OS Grid Reference – NS 8885 9722

 Along the main street running through Alva, towards Tillicoultry, watch out for the roman catholic church on your left, then shortly past it the house of St. Serfs.
 Just next to this is the small road called Lovers Loan.
 Walk up here and just before the graveyard, walk right, into the overgrown boggy marshlands.
 The first presence of the holy waters here are about 12-15 yards into the grasses, where you’ll walk right into it!

 Archaeology & History

-The well was named after the little known character of St. Serf, said to have been the hermit and tutor of the more renowned St. Mungo.
+A sacred well that was named after the little known character of St. Serf, who was said to have been the hermit and tutor of the more renowned St. Mungo.

 © Paul Bennett, The Northern Antiquarian